-We recently took a road trip to Tampa to visit my brother.
+We recently took a road trip from Miami to Tampa to visit my brother.
 When looking up things to do in Tampa with kids I came across the Tampa Bay CityPASS.
 For just $107 for adults and $97 for kids we would gain admission to five attractions in Tampa, saving us a lot of money on our trip!
 You can buy the Tampa Bay CityPASS on Viator which is perfect if you’re able to use one of their 10% off coupons or directly on the CityPASS website.

 What Does the Tampa Bay CityPASS Include?

 The Tampa Bay CityPASS includes admission to Busch Gardens, The Florida Aquarium, ZooTampa at Lowry Park, Clearwater Marine Aquarium, and the Museum of Science & Industry or Chihuly Collection.
 With these attractions covered it’s a no brainer to get it when visiting Tampa with kids.
 A one day pass to Busch Gardens is $104.99 alone as long as you plan on visiting Busch Gardens you will get your monies worth.

 We weren’t sure how much we would be able to do with the kids at Busch Gardens.
 However we discovered they have an entire kids section called Sesame Street Safari of Fun!
 There are tons of kid friendly rides, a splash park, shows, and plenty of opportunities to meet your child’s favorite Sesame Street characters.